margaretalice/Giverny/README.md

 <h2>Mockups</h2>
 To view the mockup for this site, please go to <a href="https://github.com/margaretalice/Giverny/blob/master/assets/mockups/Violette.png">View here</a>
 <h2>Credits</h2>
 Ben Hasselgren's milestone 2 project was a source of inspiration, and invaluable guideline for what a project using Google places hotel search should look like.
-But my main thanks and gratitude goes to wonderful mentor , Maranatha Ilesanmi, who takes my efforts and helps me make somehing worthwhile out of them.
+But my main thanks and gratitude goes to mentor, Maranatha Ilesanmi, who takes my efforts and helps me make somehing worthwhile out of them.